SeoDongOk/SeoDongOk/README.md

 ### Hi there, I'm DongOk Seo 👋

-You can check my  [Portfolio Homepage](https://portfolio-ten-psi-17.vercel.app/) for more details
+You can check my  [Portfolio Notion Page](https://brazen-hope-1c6.notion.site/About-Me-1263e6bc575b80628560c9e5297deebf) for more details

 I worked as a Frontend and App Developer for 1 year in Blockchain Wallet development.
 <!--